gkwa/miragewyrm/README.md

 # MirageWyrm

-MirageWyrm is a command-line tool for managing files in S3 buckets.
-It provides functionality to list objects and fetch files randomly from S3 buckets.
+MirageWyrm is a command-line tool for listing and fetching a random count of text files from  S3 buckets.

 ## Features